 An Ice Person: General Esdeath's teigu ability.
 To an extent that she managed to freeze a river and a majority of a forest.

 An Offer You Can't Refuse: In episode 2, Tatsumi is basically told "join or die" by some of the Night Raid members.
 While their leader Najenda says they won't kill him if he refuses, they also can't let him leave, so he'll have to work inside their workshop if he doesn't accept the position.
 They don't sugarcoat what they do either, which is to kill people, albeit people that tend to do evil things.
 Tatsumi ultimately decides to join them so long as what he does with them will help his village out in the long run.

 Anyone Can Die: A consequence of having assassins as your "good guy" faction is the inevitable bloodbath that will occur from it.
-Disregarding the many side characters, members of Night Raid, Wild Hunt, and the Jaegers have been killed off, including Bulat, Sheele, Dr. Stylish, Bols, Chelsea, Seryu, Susanoo, Syura, and Lubbock.
+Disregarding the many side characters, members of Night Raid, Wild Hunt, and the Jaegers have been killed off, including Sheele, Bulat, Dr. Stylish, Bols, Chelsea, Seryu, Susano'o, Run, Champ, Enshin, Syura, and Lubbock.

 Anti-Villain: Some members of the Jaegars especially Wave who is a type-4

 Artifact Title: Although her name is in the title, Akame has recently become about as relevant to the plot as Mine.
 Which is to say, not at all.
 Hell, Mine may even be getting more screen time thanks to her currently dating the protagonist.
 Akame did get a prequel manga to compensate for that, though.

 Art Shift: In the anime, any character whose portrait/design changes from fairly normal to monstrous looking can be safely considered to be evil, such as the Prime Minister or the various minor villains Night Raid fights against.

 Asshole Victim: All of the people killed by the Night Raid deserved it.